Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Practical Design Choices of RSM from Optimization Perspectives

-Note that this scaling should be read as leading-order scaling.
 This scaling shows that, under a fixed branching width ${K_i}$, some timesteps are intrinsically noisier than others and may therefore require larger $K_i$ to reduce variance, at the cost of additional compute.

-Estimator design also includes reward centering; for instance, subtracting the sample mean acts as a control variate that reduces estimator variance without changing the underlying target guidance.

-\textbf{Temporal weighting.} From an optimization perspective, the key question is not only how $\hat{\mathbf{\Psi}}_{t_i}$ is estimated, but how strongly its reward signal enters the actual update at each timestep.
-Recall from the Canonical Gradient Form in Eq.~\eqref{eq:canonical-gradient-form} that the effective guidance term appears through $\mathbf{\Psi}_{t_i}$, and that practical methods define $\mathbf{\Psi}_{t_i}(\vx_{t_i}) := \gamma(t_i)\hat{\mathbf{\Psi}}_{t_i}(\vx_{t_i})$.
-We therefore seek a common coefficient that measures the timestep-wise optimization strength of the underlying reward signal.

-For current-state estimators, Eq.~\eqref{eq:cs-estimator} shows that $\hat{\mathbf{\Psi}}_{t_i}$ is proportional to a reward gradient at the current state.
-For lookahead estimators, combining Theorem~\ref{thm:stein-lemma} with Eqs.~\eqref{eq:fo-estimator}--\eqref{eq:zo-estimator} yields the common reward-gradient view
+\textbf{Temporal weighting.} Another key question is how strongly the reward signal enters the update at each timestep.
+We seek a common coefficient measuring its timestep-wise optimization strength.
+For current-state estimators, Eq.~\eqref{eq:cs-estimator} shows that $\hat{\mathbf{\Psi}}_{t_i}$ is proportional to a reward gradient estimate at the current state.
+For lookahead estimators, Theorem~\ref{thm:stein-lemma} together with Eqs.~\eqref{eq:fo-estimator}--\eqref{eq:zo-estimator} yields:

-Thus, both differentiable-reward and black-box-reward methods can be compared through a common reward-gradient signal.
-Accordingly, the canonical gradient form in Eq.~\eqref{eq:gradient} can be represented with respect to the common reward-gradient Eq.~\eqref{eq:r}.